team disquantified

 Key Principles to Follow

-• Focus on Relationships: Prioritize building strong interpersonal connections.
+• Focus on Relationships: Build strong interpersonal connections.

-• Encourage Open Communication: Create a culture where team members feel safe sharing ideas and feedback.
+• Encourage Open Communication: Foster a culture where team members feel safe sharing ideas and feedback.

-• Value Creativity: Celebrate innovative thinking and creative problem-solving.
+• Value Creativity: Celebrate innovative thinking and problem-solving.

 Strategies for Implementation